duplicati/duplicati/ISSUE_TEMPLATE.md

 ### Screenshots <!-- You can drag & drop or paste your images below. -->

-### Debug log <!-- Posting a debug log helps the developers find and fix your issue more easily. -->
+### Debug log <!-- Posting a debug log helps the developers find and fix your issue more easily.
+Please wrap your code in a code block by using triple backticks. -->